The Numerical Stability of Hyperbolic Representation Learning: Comparing Lorentz and Poincar e Models

 \begin{lemma} For any $x\in \D^n$, assume that $\norm{x}=1-\delta$ for some small positive $\delta$.
 Then, we have that

-\end{lemma} See proof from \Cref{proof:gradient norm}.
+\end{lemma} See proof from \Cref{proof:gradient norm} and note that in a special case where the vectors $x$ and $\nabla f(x)$ are parallel, the big O for $\|{\nabla_{\LL^n} g(y)}\|$ can be replaced by $\Omega$.
 Notice that $\delta$ is small when $x$ is close to the boundary of the Poincar\'{e} ball.
 As a consequence, optimizing through the Poincar\'{e} model results in dealing with numbers smaller in order of magnitude than through the Lorentz model.
 This suggests a more pronounced gradient vanishing problem for the Poincar\'{e} model when points are near the boundary and a potential accumulation of rounding error, e.g., when points are on their way to the boundary to achieve a lower distortion for the task of tree embedding.

-To clearly derive the limitation of the Poincaré model in optimization, we consider Taylor expansions of one step of the Riemannian gradient descent (\Cref{eq:RSGD}) for Poincaré ball and the Lorentz model as follows.
+To clearly derive the limitation of the Poincar\'e model in optimization, we consider Taylor expansions of one step of the Riemannian gradient descent (\Cref{eq:RSGD}) for Poincar\'{e} ball and the Lorentz model as follows.

 \begin{theorem} Let $\delta=10^{-k}$ be a small positive number.
 Without loss of generality, consider the point $x=(1-\delta,0,\ldots,0)\in\mathbb{D}^n$.
 Assume that $\nabla f(x)=(\partial_1f(x),0,\ldots,0)$\footnote{We only consider this direction as it is the most relevant direction in understanding the phenomenon of pushing points towards the boundary of $\D^n$.} and $\partial_1f(x)<0$.
 Let $y:=\varphi(x)\in\mathbb{L}^n$.
 If we let $E:=\|{\nabla f(x)}\|$, then